AWS IAM Best Practices – Least Privilege & MFA

 2. Use AWS IAM Geo-Lock and disallow anyone from logging in except for in your city.

 3. Use MFA on all users and accounts, especially on the root account.
-(For increased security, it is recommend to configure MFA to help protect AWS resources)
+(For increased security, it is recommend to configure MFA to help protect AWS resources.
+AWS now enforces MFA for all root users.)

 4. Don’t write down or remember the root account password after creating the AWS account.